coatlessali/stf-community-unix/README.md

 # stf-community-unix
 Unix installer for Sonic The Fighters: Community Edition

+## Windows Notice
+This installer is **not** the same as the Windows installer, and will not work with Windows systems.
+You have been warned.

 ## Prerequisites
 - xcode (if on Mac)
 - RPCS3 installed